Rep. of Georgia with Bonnie & Israel Morales

 Who is going on this trip?

-We limit the group to no more than 20 fellow adventurers, plus a few Modern Adventure staff members.
-You can expect to be joined by a range of fellow travelers in terms of age and background, including solo travelers, couples and friends traveling together.
-Our experiences are about being fun and inclusive.
-The minimum age for travelers on this trip is 18.
+We limit the group to no more than 20 fellow adventurers and your Modern Adventure team.
+Our experiences are fun and inclusive and you can expect to be joined by a diverse group in terms of age, background and interests – including solo travelers, couples and friends traveling together..
+This adventure is recommended for travelers aged 18 and above.

 What is the cancellation policy?

-You may cancel up to 96 days prior to the scheduled departure date and receive a full refund minus a $500 per-person service fee.
-If you cancel between 95 and 61 days in advance, there is a 50% cancellation fee on all payments made.
-Within 60 days or less of departure, there is a 100% cancellation fee.
-(See our Terms and Conditions for full details.)
+You may cancel on or before July 10, 2019 and receive a full refund minus a $500 per-person service fee.
+If you cancel between July 11 and August 14, 2019, there is a 50% cancellation fee.
+On or after August 15, 2019 there is a 100% cancellation fee.
+We highly recommend purchasing travel insurance as we are not able to make exceptions to this policy in cases family/medical emergency or cases of the trip being cancelled (See our Terms and Conditions for full details).

 We’re at your service.